Quarantine

 And in which darkness it can best be proved.

-Summary of Quarantine
+Summary of “Quarantine”

-Analysis of Poetic Devices Used in “Quarantine”
+In-Depth Analysis of “Quarantine”

 There is no place here for the inexact

-The last heat of his flesh was his last gift to her
+The last heat of his flesh was his last gift to her.”